nguyener89/SimpleSignin/README.md

 Optional:

 1. Find a way to prevent users from getting to pages without logging in
+   Note: find out about different authentication and authorization practices

+2. Find better way of doing logs

-2. Make code look pretty
+3. Make code look pretty

 To Run: